Strangelove (band): History

-Following an early morning set on the NME Stage at Glastonbury 1992, the band were approached by John Peel to record a BBC Radio 1 session at Maida Vale, on 30 June.
+Following an early morning set on the NME Stage at Glastonbury 1992, Strangelove were approached by John Peel to record a BBC Radio 1 session at Maida Vale, on 30 June.
 The band then released their first EP Visionary in October 1992 on Sermon Records, from which the title track was made 'single of the week' by Cathi Unsworth in Melody Maker.
 The track "Snakes" was taken directly from the Peel session.
-Another Peel session followed on 5 January 1993.Their second EP, Hysteria Unknown, in February 1993 earned them a support slot on Radiohead's Pop Is Dead tour.
+Another Peel session followed on 5 January 1993.
+Their second EP, Hysteria Unknown, in February 1993 earned them a support slot on Radiohead's Pop Is Dead tour.
 "Radiohead are definitely post-Strangelove," remarked Ed O'Brien.
 "We toured with them for 'Pop Is Dead' and we changed quite a lot after that.
 They were inspirational.
 Apart from their trousers."